aksufatih/snn-medmnist/README.md

 The only process done before feeding them to the network is spike encoding.
 We applied rate coding to the images which transforms gray level intensities to spike frequencies.
 We used 20 time steps, chosen emprically, for all the experiments.
-The figure below shows an example rate coded image.
+The figure below shows an spikes of an example rate coded image.
 For visualization purposes, 100 time steps are used.
 However, since the input image has a complex nature, the encoded spikes are not meaningful to human eye.